Why Is My Paycheck So Small?

 3. Medicare Tax

-Medicare takes 1.45% of all your gross wages with no cap.
-On a $2,000 paycheck, that's $29.
-If your annual wages exceed $200,000, an additional 0.9% Medicare tax kicks in on every dollar above that threshold.
-Combined with Social Security, most workers pay 7.65% of every dollar in FICA taxes before anything else.
+Medicare takes 1.45% of your FICA-taxable wages, with no cap.
+For most workers, that's about $29 on a $2,000 paycheck.
+If your year-to-date wages exceed $200,000, an additional 0.9% Medicare tax kicks in on every dollar above that threshold.
+Combined with Social Security, most workers pay 7.65% of FICA-taxable wages in FICA taxes before anything else.

 4. State Income Tax